Contact Info

 Graduation

-Students need to graduate by May of their sixth year.
+Students need to graduate by May of their fifth year.
 Failure to do so results in the student being placed on probation.
 The student then has a chance to finish their dissertation by August of that same year.
 Otherwise, they will be dismissed from the program.
+Rare exceptions may be made for students who have obtained a sixth year of funding and approval from the department and the Office of Graduate Studies, Arts & Sciences.

 Foreign Language Requirement